• Menu

 Operator: DFDS Seaways

 Wye aye, man!
-This overnight journey takes approximately 15-16 hours – so it’s the perfect slow travel experience.
-You’ll arrive in IJmuiden, just a short trip from Amsterdam’s iconic canals and cobblestone streets.
+This overnight journey takes approximately 15-16 hours – so it’s the perfect slow travel experience, and you’ll arrive in IJmuiden, just a short trip from Amsterdam’s iconic canals and cobblestone streets.
 Don’t ask me why they spell it with a capital ‘J’, by the way.

 Route: Harwich to Hook of Holland